 Mark 7

 Summary.
 In this chapter, the Lord Jesus continues His ministry.
-We see that the Lord Jesus always traveled to proclaim the Gospel and show mercy.
-As He traveled, He interacted with many people and with leaders of the synagogues.
-The main point of this chapter is to show that the Lord Jesus came to call first His people to come back to Him and show all humans that He is the way for all to be saved.
+We see that He always traveled to proclaim the Gospel and show mercy.
+As He travels, He interacts with many people and leaders of the synagogues.
+The main point of this chapter is to show that the Lord Jesus first calls His people to come back to Him and to reveal that He is the way for all humanity to be saved.
 He has shown this by performing miracles not only for the Jews but also for the Gentiles.
 He calls all, and whoever answers will find Him at the end.
-1) The Lord Jesus first confronted the Pharisees and the scribes about putting the traditions of men above the commandments of God.
-Also, remember that He called them hypocrites because of the traditions of men; they used the traditions of men to control the commandments of God.
+1) The Lord Jesus first confronts the Pharisees and the scribes about putting the traditions of men above the commandments of God.
+Also, remember that He calls them hypocrites because of the traditions of men; they use the traditions of men to control the commandments of God.
 2) The Lord Jesus clearly tells people what defiles a person and separates the traditions of men from the commandments of God.
 People should follow the commandments of God, not the traditions of men.
-The Lord Jesus set His people free from the traditions of men and told them to come to follow the commandments of God.
-3) The Lord Jesus traveled to other regions to preach the Word to the lost sheep of Israel, and there He encountered a Gentile woman who humbled herself to the Lord for mercy.
-She came with an honest heart seeking mercy, and the mercy has been poured down on her, and that was because of her heart.
-4) The Lord Jesus healed a man who was deaf and had a speech impediment, in a different way than we have seen before, showing that from within the Lord has the cure of all diseases; imperfect will be made perfect; from within the Lord can make it perfect.
+The Lord Jesus sets His people free from the traditions of men and tells them to come to follow the commandments of God.
+3) The Lord Jesus travels to other regions to preach the Word of God to the lost sheep of Israel, and there He encounters a Gentile woman who humbles herself to the Lord Jesus for mercy.
+She comes with an honest heart seeking mercy, and mercy has been poured down on her, and that is because of her heart.
+4) The Lord Jesus heals a man who was deaf and had a speech impediment, in a different way than we have seen before, showing that from within the Lord Jesus has the cure of all diseases; the imperfect will be made perfect; from within the Lord Jesus can make it perfect.
 When He makes the imperfect to be perfect, He has already shown them whom they should come to follow; they must not stick with the traditions, but they must come and follow the righteous One.
 5) The Lord Jesus shows mercy to all, Gentiles and Jews alike, and this can be seen clearly in this chapter.

 And are gathered together to Him the Pharisees, and certain of the scribes, having come from Jerusalem,